High Wycombe railway station, Perth: Description

-High Wycombe station is located east of the Forrestfield freight marshalling yard in High Wycombe.
+High Wycombe station is located east of the Forrestfield Marshalling Yard in High Wycombe.
 It is part of the Transperth system and is the easternmost station of the Airport line, which branches off the Midland line and travels through 8 km of bored tunnels before surfacing at High Wycombe, which is at surface level.
 The adjacent station is Airport Central station.

 The station consists of a single island platform with two platform edges.
 The platform is 12.5 m wide and 150 m long, long enough for a six-car train, the longest trains on the network.
 The entrance is east of the platforms and located on a raised ground level which is held back by a 300 m long retaining wall.
 The platform is linked to the entrance-level concourse by stairs, lifts and escalators.
 On the concourse are fare gates.
 The station's roof was designed to be easily visible from the surrounding precinct and lead passengers to the entrance.
 Its colour was chosen to mimic the red earthy colours of the nearby Darling Scarp, and its shape was designed to mimic an aircraft wing.
 Outside the station building is a bus interchange with eight bus stands.
 A three-level multi-storey car park with room for 1,200 cars is 300 m north of the station.
 Other facilities include toilets and two bicycle shelters for 184 bicycles.
 The land directly east of the station is designated for a transit-oriented development.